I Use Linux Because ...

 terminals plugged into serial ports or via a lan port.
 A computer running Linux

-is essentially a mainframe.
+is essentially what used to be called a mainframe.

 Linux Is Very Robust